gaurav09x/WeatherApp/README.md

-# A weather App developed using react and openweather API.
+# Weather App developed using react and openweather API.